DanielDominguezBender/ForensicAnalysis/README.md

 ## How does Forensic Analysis works?

-Forensic analysis involves a systematic process of examining data, transactions, and records to uncover evidence of fraud, misconduct, or irregularities.
+Forensic analysis involves a systematic process of examining data, transactions and records to uncover evidence of fraud, misconduct, or irregularities.
 The process typically includes the following steps:
 ![steps](imgs/steps.png)

 ## Why is it important?